Guns N' Roses: Use Your Illusion I and II

 In 1990, Guns N' Roses returned to the studio.
-Adler was briefly fired over his drug use, but was reinstated after signing a contract in which he vowed to stop taking drugs.
+Drummer Steven Adler was briefly fired due to his drug use but was reinstated after agreeing to a contract in which he pledged to stay clean.
 During the recording session of "Civil War", Adler was unable to perform well due to his struggles with cocaine and heroin addiction, and caused the band to do nearly 30 takes.
 Adler claimed at the time he was sick from taking opiate blockers to help with the addictions.
-He was fired on July 11, 1990, as a result, and later filed a lawsuit against the band.
+He was fired on July 11, 1990 as a result, and later filed a lawsuit against the band.
 In 2005, he recalled:

 Martin Chambers of the Pretenders and Adam Maples of Sea Hags were considered as replacements.
 Jussi Tegelman, from the Finnish band Havana Black, assisted on drums in studio sessions before a permanent replacement was found.
 The position was filled by drummer Matt Sorum, who had played briefly with the Cult.
 Slash credited Sorum with preventing the band from breaking up at the time.

 In response to an interviewer's suggestion that replacing Adler with Sorum had turned Guns N' Roses from a rock 'n' roll band to a heavy metal band, Stradlin responded: "Yeah, a big musical difference.
 The first time I realized what Steve did for the band was when he broke his hand in Michigan ...
 So we had Fred Coury come in from Cinderella for the Houston show.
 Fred played technically good and steady, but the songs sounded just awful.
 They were written with Steve playing the drums and his sense of swing was the push and pull that give the songs their feel.
 When that was gone, it was just ... unbelievable, weird.
 Nothing worked."